palmdalian/transcoder/README.md

 Example servers, workers, and cli in /cmd
 ### Standalone http server
 `cmd/server` Listen for incoming JobSubmission requests and submit them to the worker pool.
 Handles running, killing, and getting job status.
+### CLI with pool
+`cmd/cli` Serially run many jobs directly using a single Preset. flag args are used for JobParams input and output.
-### CLI
+### CLI with pool
-`cmd/cli` Batch many ffmpeg jobs using a single Preset. flag args are used for JobParams input and output.
+`cmd/cli_pool` Batch many ffmpeg jobs using a single Preset. flag args are used for JobParams input and output.
 ### Server with rmq.Queue and DB saves
 `cmd/rmq_server` Listen for incoming JobSubmission requests and add them to rmq.Queue to via queue.Director.
 Saves any JobStatus messages to the db
 ### Worker with rmq.Queue and DB saves